Nakilon/pagerecognizer/README.md

 ![](http://gems.nakilon.pro.storage.yandexcloud.net/pagerecognizer/blackblue.png)

 Custom euristic not only helps the A.I. but also may make the recognition faster because it makes less nodes to process.
 It still picks wrong nodes though.
-Then let's select such that the biggest text in them is blue and happens only once.
-Also throw out the nodes with images because we are not interested in video results (note that we use `.node` since the `node` is a recognized object, a structure, and `.node` is the actual Ferrum object):
+Then let's select such that the biggest text in them is blue and happens only once:
 ```ruby
 ... do |node|
   texts = node.texts